munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="trace">

 Tracing the method closure isn't really necessary.
-The receiver is an ObjInstance which has a pointer to its ObjClass, which has a table for all of the methods.
+The receiver is an ObjInstance, which has a pointer to its ObjClass, which has a table for all of the methods.
 But it feels dubious to me in some vague way to have ObjBoundMethod rely on that.